 Living Costs and Housing

-Including the cost of certification, you should anticipate general living costs before and after summer training.
+Including the cost of certification, you should anticipate general living costs before, during, and after Pre-Service training.
 This can include rent, travel to and from your region, car expenses, moving expenses, and more.

 Upon your acceptance to the corps, you will be able to talk with your regional team for guidance on housing.
-Corps members can choose to live where ever they would like during their corps experience.
-During summer training, corps members have a great opportunity to connect and find housing together.
+Corps members can choose to live wherever they would like during their corps experience.

 Salary, Benefits & Aid FAQs

 Because corps members are paid directly by the schools and districts for whom they work their benefits are determined by the school and can vary.
 In general, corps members can expect to receive medical, dental, and vision benefits, as well as life insurance options and retirement benefits.

 How will I make it to my first paycheck?

 Most corps members receive their first paycheck between late August and late September depending on regional assignment.
 In an effort to ensure that qualified candidates from all economic situations are able to join the corps, we offer a few financial support options to help you make it to your first paycheck.